Test ID: CELI Celiac Associated HLA-DQ Alpha 1 and DQ Beta 1 DNA Typing, Blood

 It is important to realize that these genes are also present in about 20% of people without celiac disease.
 Therefore, the mere presence of these genes does not prove the presence of celiac disease or that genetic susceptibility to celiac disease is present.

-The HLA-DQ molecule is composed of two chains: DQ alpha (encoded by HLA-DQA1 gene) and DQ beta (encoded by HLA-DQB1 gene).
+The HLA-DQ molecule is composed of 2 chains: DQ alpha (encoded by HLA-DQA1 gene) and DQ beta (encoded by HLA-DQB1 gene).
 HLA-DQ typing can be performed by serological or molecular methods.
-Currently most laboratories perform typing by molecular methods.
-HLA-DQ2 and DQ8 as typed by serology are usually based on the molecular typing of the DQB1 chain only.
-The current molecular method allows typing for both the DQB1 and DQA1 chains and this has shown that there are different haplotypes of HLA-DQ2 and DQ8.
+Currently, most laboratories perform typing by molecular methods.
+HLA-DQ2 and DQ8, as typed by serology, are usually based on the molecular typing of the DQB1 chain only.
+The current molecular method allows typing for both the DQB1 and DQA1 chains.
+This has shown that there are different haplotypes of HLA-DQ2 and DQ8.
 Typing of these haplotypes is important in celiac disease as they carry different risk association.

 There are 2 common haplotypes of DQ2:

 A single haplotype (heterozygote) of DQ2.5 is permissive for presence of celiac genes.
 However, only a double haplotype (homozygous) of DQ2.2 is permissive for presence of celiac genes.
 There are few reports where a single haplotype of DQ2.2 is considered to be an equivocal risk.
-In some cases the DQ2.2 haplotype maybe present with a DQ7.5 haplotype (DQA1*05:05 with DQB1*03:01).
-In this case a DQ2.5 molecule can be formed by the combination of DQB1*02:02 from 1 chromosome and DQA1*05:05 from the other chromosome.
+In some cases, the DQ2.2 haplotype may be present with a DQ7.5 haplotype (DQA1*05:05 with DQB1*03:01).
+In this case, a DQ2.5 molecule can be formed by the combination of DQB1*02:02 from one chromosome and DQA1*05:05 from the other chromosome.
 These cases fall in the same category as the DQ2.5 heterozygote.

 There are 3 common haplotypes of DQ8: